earthbucks/earthbucks/README.md

 - earthbucks-api (works with builder and/or follower and/or wallet, via client)
 - earthbucks-wallet (wallet, works with follower)
 - earthbucks-explorer (block explorer, works with builder)

-Apps:

-- earthbucks-com (information, wallet)
-- earthbucks-mine-1 (mine, works with builder, follower, wallet)
-- earthbucks-mine-2 (mine, works with builder, follower, wallet)
-- ...
-- earthbucks-mine-6 (mine, works with builder, follower, wallet)

-## Mining Network Architecture

-There can never be more than 2016 mines because the target adjustment window is 2016 blocks, and difficulty will tend to increase every window.
-If a mine is unable to produce a block in the target adjustment window, it is unlikely it will ever produce a block.
-Thus, we do not waste time querying any mines who have not produced a block in the past 2016 blocks.

-Every mine is a mining pool.
-Wallets and users are conceptually separate from mines.
-However, a mine can have a wallet and users.

-The first six mines are distributed globally to make sure everyone in the world has low latency.

-The first six mines:

-- 1.earthbucks.com (North America)
-- 2.earthbucks.com (Europe)
-- 3.earthbucks.com (Asia)
-- 4.earthbucks.com (South America)
-- 5.earthbucks.com (Africa)
-- 6.earthbucks.com (Australasia)